 The Board have prepared these financial statements on a going concern basis.
 This follows a review of expected future cash flows taking into account the timing of expected income and expenditure.
-Based on that review, the Board consider that all of the Company's liabilities will be met at or before the point they fall due.
+Based on that review, the Board consider that all of the Company's liabilities will be met at or before the point they fall due for a period of at least 12 months from the date of signing the accounts.